Turning two-step verification on or off for your Microsoft account

 Every time you sign in to an untrusted device while you have two-step verification turned on, you'll get a security code in email or on your phone, making sure you’re you.
 If you've turned off two-step verification, you'll get and resend security codes periodically, along with any time there's a risk to your account security.
 If you don't want to use email, a phone call, or text, you can use the Microsoft Authenticator app to help strengthen your account security and to sign-in without passwords.
 To turn two-step verification on or off:

-Under the Two-step verification section choose Set up two-step verification to turn it on, or choose Turn off two-step verification to turn it off.
+Under the Two-step verification section, choose Set up two-step verification to turn it on, or choose Turn off two-step verification to turn it off.

 Follow the instructions.

 Note: Before you turn on two-step verification, make sure you've associated at least three unique security contact email addresses or phone numbers with your account for backup purposes.
-If you lose your security info and you don't have a backup contact method avaiable, you can permanently lose your account.
+If you lose your security info and you don't have a backup contact method available, you can permanently lose your account.